keybase/keybase-bot/README.md

 [src/chat-client/index.ts:166-183](https://github.com/keybase/keybase-bot/blob/3681b8fe4b463f932a06c37043cc33133d79c272/src/chat-client/index.ts#L166-L183 'Source code on GitHub')

-Reads the messages in a channel.
+Reads the messages in a conversatioin.
 You can read with or without marking as read.

 ##### Parameters

-- `channel` **chat1.ChatChannel** The chat channel to read messages in.
+- `channelOrConversationId` **chat1.ChatChannel** or **chat1.ConvIDStr** The chat conversation to send the message in.
 - `options` **[ChatReadOptions](#chatreadoptions)?** An object of options that can be passed to the method.

 ##### Examples